 Professional Referrals (Specialists)

-- Specialist who have seen a PrimaryHealth member twice for a non-covered condition but have not yet completed a diagnostic evaluation for the purposes of establishing a definitive diagnosis may request prior authorization from PrimaryHealth for additional visits for the non-covered diagnosis.
-For payment beyond 2 visits, a referral must be in place with PrimaryHealth for the date of service.
+- For payment beyond the one diagnostic visit, a referral must be in place with PrimaryHealth for the date of service.
 PrimaryHealth will review these requests on a case-by-case basis to determine if the referral is medically necessary to diagnose the condition.
-Provider must abide by the 30-day retro authorization policy for authorization of services that have already been rendered.

 Durable Medical Equipment